-Increasing daily calcium will not reduce the risk of fractures in later lifeMay 25th, 2011 in Health /
+Increasing daily calcium will not reduce the risk of fractures in later lifeMay 25, 2011 in Medicine & Health / Health

 While moderate amounts of calcium (around 700 mg a day) are vital for maintaining healthy bones, there is no need to start increasing calcium intake in order to reduce the risk of fractures or osteoporosis in later life, finds a paper published in the British Medical Journal today.